 Breathwork is more than an exercise of breathing correctly or with intent.
-These breathing techniques are tools for major transformation and healing.
+Breathing techniques are tools for major transformation and healing.
 Breathwork encompasses a broad range of whole-being therapeutic practices and exercises used to relieve mental, physical, and/or emotional tension.

-Let's find out how it can be benefit your mind, body, and spirit.
+Let's find out how it can benefit your mind, body, and spirit.

 When you think of breathwork, you probably think of the physical aspect of breathing—the inhaling and exhaling of air.
 Breathing is a vital part of life; it helps deliver oxygen into your bloodstream and remove carbon dioxide.